 Guitar Aerobics by Troy Nelson Book Review

-As a guitar teacher I regularly see intermediate and advanced students hit a plateau where they seem to say for years.
+As a guitar teacher, I regularly see intermediate and advanced students hit a plateau where they seem to say for years.
 They reach a certain skill level and have a lot of trouble pushing past that level.
 It usually turns out to be due to the way many guitarists practice.
 Many intermediate players ‘just play’ which means they sit down and noodle on the guitar for 30 minutes.
-Unfortunately that’s not practicing and that’s how you plateau.
-In this review I will explain how Guitar Aerobics can help intermediate and advanced players refine their skills and improve the quality of their practice sessions.
+Unfortunately, that’s not practicing and that’s how you plateau.
+In this review, I will explain how Guitar Aerobics can help intermediate and advanced players refine their skills and improve the quality of their practice sessions.

 The features in Guitar Aerobics are simple to understand.
+Check out more details on the book including price here on Amazon.

 There are 365 exercises in total which means for a full year you learn a new exercise/lick every day.
 The licks gradually increase in difficulty to constantly push your abilities to higher levels.
 Each lick is displayed in Guitar TAB and standard notation with a brief explanation (there is a guitar TAB reference chart at the back of the book).